 Don't worry, Diana Jo Rossano loves beginners.
 If you don't believe it, please check out the Google Reviews' link above.
 Everyone can learn to dance with the right help.
 You have found the right place to learn how to dance that has helped hundreds of people find fun, good health and new friends.
 Don't delay, call today: 407-297-9048

 Hours of Operation:

 Monday through Saturday - 7:30 a.m. to 9:00 p.m.

 Method of Payment:

-Credit Cards and Personal Checks Accepted, but add a $15. as a processing fee.
+Credit Cards Accepted, but add a $15. as a processing fee.
 Sorry, no personal checks.

 Two real-life Dance Lesson examples:

 1) One student had a limp from a motorcycle accident.
 We worked around the limp by giving him special dance steps for his wedding dance.
 Don’t let that upset you because leading is NOT about a man knowing steps, instead leading is about upper-body skill to communicate the steps he wants his follower to make.
 They did a wonderful job.